GSoC: Tips and tricks

 I found that it’s a good idea to keep your community in the loop in terms of what students are doing.
 That way students keep themselves in check and you can make sure that their work is still on schedule.
 And if it’s not on schedule, whether there’s a good reason for it.
 They might need additional help with something they are stuck on, or things just take longer than expected (which is normal for most kinds of project that require planning).

-Do your best to make sure that student is working for nothing.
+Do your best to make sure that student is not doing throwaway work

 While it’s nice for the student to participate in the program and get paid for it, it’s much more rewarding for people to see their work be useful to others4.
 Another reason is that for most students GSoC work is a sort of internship, so it’s better to spend your time doing something you are proud of, something that will be good for your career.